MikeLockz/lerna-rollup-yarn/README.md

     - Each package is versioned independently via the `lerna publish` command
 - Rollup transpiles via babel releasable packages
 - Lerna handles multiple package tasks (test, lint, publish)

+#Misc
+To publish to a new package to NPM you must first manually create the package via the command line.
+`npm publish --access public`